-NCI welcomes applicants for its 2019 Summer Internship Programme!
+NCI welcomes applicants for its 2020 Spring Internship Programme!

 Primary purpose of the internship

-The intern will work in close cooperation and under the supervision of the Acting Director of NCI and will be stationed at NCI’s Delhi office during the entire period of the internship.
+The intern will work in cooperation and under the supervision of the Director of NCI and will be stationed at NCI’s Delhi office for the duration of the internship.

 Summer Internship 2017 – Mirna Aho